bloomberg/lucene-solr/solr/contrib/ltr/README.md

 ]
 ```

-Defines four features.
+Defines five features.
 Anything that is a valid Solr query can be used to define
 a feature.

 ### Filter Query Features